◂ home

 repo mdx

-Durable case studies written by Kyle.
-Trusted MDX can use depth components like pull quotes, stat strips, concept lists, diagrams, and decision logs.
+Durable case studies, committed by hand.
+Trusted MDX — so depth components like pull quotes, stat strips, concept lists, and the bespoke diagram above render as real React.

 broadcasts